How To Successfully Recover From An Onion Fly Infestation

 • These maggots proceed to feed on your allium and garlic bulbs.
 This almost certainly kills the allium plant.

-• The maggots then pupate into a fly form, where they burrow back up the soil.
-They then fly around to find a mate and more allium plants to find and destroy.
+• They then fly around to find a mate and more allium plants to find and destroy, starting the entire process over again.

 This process can happen a couple of times over the summer.
 In subarctic regions, the time frame where they are active is approximately June through August.